Welcome to the News and Discussion section of CosmologyScience.com

 If you haven’t been able to clearly understand Cosmology principles so far – its not your fault.

-After studying hundreds of cosmology books and countless articles, it is my considered opinion that most cosmology is written in gratuitously (needlessly) opaque or obscure language, typically disguised with mathematics; by academics trying to impress or intimidate other academics.
+After studying hundreds of cosmology books and countless articles, it is my considered opinion that most cosmology is written in gratuitously (needlessly) opaque or obscure language, typically disguised with mathematics; generally by academics apparently trying to impress or intimidate other academics.

 The resources here can help you understand how to distinguish between genuine science knowledge — from ideas that are not based on experimentally derived observations, which is useful because there are more than a few science-fiction ideas in cosmology masquerading as fact.